MykalMachon/mykal.codes/www/src/content/posts/putting-ai-back-in-the-bag.md

 ---
 title: Putting AI back in the bag
-description: Humans suck at putting things down when they feel like there's potential there.
+description: Humans suck at putting things down when they feel like there's potential for good or profit.
 AI is a great example.
 customSlug: ''
 type: note
 pubDate: '2023-03-26 11:30:00'